 It plays an important role in the age-related immune system and in the ageing process.
-It is effective in protecting keratinocytes induced by UVA rays and in reducing photoaging with a reduction in wrinkle depth and epithelial turnover time (3).
+It is effective in protecting keratinocytes induced by UVA rays and in reducing photoaging with a reduction in wrinkle depth and epithelial turnover time (3)

-Many studies have documented a deficiency of coenzyme Q10 in patients with cardiovascular disease (including hypertension, angina pectoris and congestive heart failure) and the benefits of treating these patients with coenzyme Q10 supplementation, decreasing oxidative stress and increasing antioxidant enzyme activity ^(4,5).
+Many studies have documented a deficiency of coenzyme Q10 in patients with cardiovascular disease (including hypertension, angina pectoris and congestive heart failure) and the benefits of treating these patients with coenzyme Q10 supplementation, decreasing oxidative stress and increasing antioxidant enzyme activity (4,5).

-Studies of patients suffering from stable angina pectoris show that a supplement of coenzyme Q10, 150 mg a day for four weeks reduces the frequency of angina attacks by 53% (4).
+Studies of patients suffering from stable angina pectoris show that supplying them with 150 mg a day of coenzyme Q10 for four weeks reduces the frequency of angina attacks by 53% (4).